 Because safety is a concern with teeth whitening at home, we recommend you choose a product that is produced somewhere that closely regulates whitening products such as the UK, US, or EU.

-Alternatively, you can try one of our other top rated kits Smile Avenue or, check out Snow Whitening Kits from the USA.
+Try one of our other top rated kits Smile Avenue or, check out Snow Whitening Kits from the USA.

 FAQS

 Most of the time, home teeth whitening kits will not damage your teeth.
 However, if you are not careful to follow the instructions correctly, you could end up damaging your teeth.
+Do not exceed the recommended amount of time for applying the product and do not leave any residue on your teeth for longer than suggested in the instructions.

 Your teeth whitening treatment will depend on the type of kit you use.
 Most kits can take anywhere from one treatment to several over a couple of weeks to whiten teeth.